 Please give a brief description of your company and type of company

+Consortium

 The consortium of made up of numerous partners of varying scale and scope.
-What brings together the consortium is the building of radio access network ().
-While still young, the O-RAN market
+What brings together the consortium is the building of an E2E solution for a 5G radio access network (RAN).
+While still young, the O-RAN market already goes through consolidation – consortia and acquisitions are resulting in new integrated solutions based on open standards.
+European players getting late to market will face difficulties of finding partners.
+Thus those players will more likely be successful together than apart.

+Deutsche Telekom

 Deutsche Telekom is one of the world’s leading integrated telecommunications companies with 241,8 million mobile customers, 27,4 million fixed-network lines and 21,7 million broadband lines (as of December 31, 2020).
 The Group provides fixed-network, mobile communications, Internet and IPTV products and services for consumers, and ICT solutions for business and corporate customers.
 Deutsche Telekom is present in around 50 countries and has approximately 226,000 employees worldwide.
 The Group generated revenue of 101,0 billion euros in the 2020 financial year.